awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 There are two ways to create RDS and S3 resources before you deploy the Kubeflow manifests.
 Either use the [automated setup](#21-option-1-automated-setup) Python script that is mentioned in the following step, or follow the [manual setup instructions](#22-option-2-manual-setup).

+As of Kubeflow 1.7, there are two options to configure Amazon S3 as an artifact store for pipelines.
+Choose one of the following options:
+  >  Note: IRSA is only supported in KFPv1, if you plan to use KFPv2, choose the IAM User option.
+IRSA support for KFPv2 will be added in the next release.
+   -  Option 1 - IRSA (Recommended): IAM Role for Service Account (IRSA) which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
+A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
+When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.
+   For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

+   - Option 2 - IAM User (Deprecated):
+      [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi) with permissions to get bucket locations and allow read and write access to objects in an S3 bucket where you want to store the Kubeflow artifacts.
+Take note of the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the IAM user that you created to use in the following step, which will be referenced as `minio_aws_access_key_id` and `minio_aws_secret_access_key` respectively.

+1. Export your desired PIPELINE_S3_CREDENTIAL_OPTION:
+   {{< tabpane >}}
+   {{< tab header="IRSA" lang="toml" >}}
+export PIPELINE_S3_CREDENTIAL_OPTION=irsa
+{{< /tab >}}
+   {{< tab header="IAM User" lang="toml" >}}
+export PIPELINE_S3_CREDENTIAL_OPTION=static
+{{< /tab >}}
+   {{< /tabpane >}}

 ### 2.1 **Option 1: Automated Setup**
+> Note: Automated Setup is only supported for RDS AND S3 Deployments, for RDS/S3 only use the manual steps.

 This setup performs all the manual steps in an automated fashion.

-The script takes care of creating the S3 bucket, creating the S3 Secrets using the Secrets manager, setting up the RDS database, and creating the RDS Secret using the Secrets manager.
+The script takes care of creating the S3 bucket, setting up IRSA to access to S3 or creating the S3 Secrets if using static credentials, setting up the RDS database, and creating the RDS Secret using the Secrets manager.
 The script also edits the required configuration files for Kubeflow Pipelines to be properly configured for the RDS database during Kubeflow installation.
 The script also handles cases where the resources already exist.
 In this case, the script will simply skip the step.

 > Note: The script will **not** delete any resource.
 Therefore, if a resource already exists (eg: Secret, database with the same name, or S3 bucket), **it will skip the creation of those resources and use the existing resources instead**.
 This is by design in order to prevent unwanted results, such as accidental deletion.
 For example, if a database with the same name already exists, the script will skip the database creation setup.
 If you forgot to change the database name used for creation, then this gives you the chance to retry the script with the proper value.
 See `python auto-rds-s3-setup.py --help` for the list of parameters, as well as their default values.